Improving your inclusive practice

 1. Be welcoming – first impressions count.
 Be welcoming in person, ensuring disabled people feel you are pleased they are there rather than that they are an issue or a burden.
 Use positive words and images that include disabled people in your publicity/social media/website.
 And ensure your website or other marketing materials are clear and accessible to disabled people.

 2. Your attitude is the most important thing.
 Be a ‘can do’ person: how can we make ‘reasonable adjustments’ so that this will work for you?
-Focus on what they want to do (not their impairment) and work together to make it happen.
+Focus on what the person wants to do (not their impairment) and work together to make it happen.
 Communication is key – ask questions, listen and discuss together.
 You are not expected to be an expert.
 Beware of making assumptions!

 3. Make sure people know your setting or provision is inclusive.
 Sharing your event, activity or venue on You’re Welcome is a great way to do this!
 You can also talk to organisations/people that disabled people already know and trust – Disabled People Led Organisations, Inclusion Gloucestershire being a local example.
 Also, Social Care Providers, Parent Carer groups, SENCOs, Special Schools, Charities, Advisory Teachers.
 Get the message out where disabled people may see it.
 Consider sharing information in accessible formats like British Sign Language, Braille, large print, easy read, video.